 About

 Jewelry is the medium that absolutely captures my attention in every way, as I've always been an artist, sculptor and designer who's obsessed with adornment.
+As a high functioning Autistic woman who thinks in pictures and highly detailed diagrams, creating jewelry is like forming tiny wearable sculptures, engineered and built by my hands and is where my brain feels most at home.

 My inspiration arises from the mystery of life itself, mythology, the vastness of the cosmos, the stable density of earth, the emotion of water, the invisible messages in the ether, the excitement of fire, the changing seasons, cycles, rituals, forests, oceans, creatures and all of nature.